lisanet/locationchanger/README.md

 based on the name of the Wi-Fi network or a manually configured Location.
 It can also run a custom script to perform additional actions when changing the Location.

+## System Requirements

+Location Changer was updated and tested to run under macOS 14 and newer, but it should also work on older versions.

-## Installation & Updates
+## Installation

-Download the zip file and unzip it, if not already done automatically.
+Click on the `Code` button, download the zip file and unzip it, if not already done automatically.
 Open Terminal.app and cd to the directory where you donwloaded the zip file.
 This is usually `$HOME/Downloads`.
 Then type

 ```
-cd LocationChanger
+cd locationchanger-master
 zsh install.sh
 ```